eth-sri/securify2/README.md

 | 36 | ExternalFunctions | Info | `external-function` | - |
 | 37 | StateVariablesDefaultVisibility | Info | - | [SWC-108](https://swcregistry.io/docs/SWC-108) |

-The following Slither patterns are not checked by the by Securify since they are checked by the Solidity compiler (ver.
+The following Slither patterns are not checked by Securify since they are checked by the Solidity compiler (ver.
 0.5.8):
 - `constant-function`
 - `deprecated-standards`
 - `pragma`

-The following SWC vulnerabilities do not apply to Solidity contracts with pragma >=0.8 and are therefore not checked by Securify:
+The following SWC vulnerabilities do not apply to Solidity contracts with pragma >=5.8 and are therefore not checked by Securify:

 - SWC-118 (Incorrect Constructor Name)
 - SWC-129 (Usage of +=)